- Before submitting an official Vehicle Request to TSC, it is important to contact

 each vehicle.
 This fuel card is valid at participating vendors for obtaining fuel, oil or

-minor services not to exceed $50.00.
+minor services.
 If at all possible please refrain from using the fuel

 card within a 50 mile radius for Flagstaff.
 The fuel card may not, under any